aedobbyn/beer-data-science/compile.md

 ```

-Prep the clusters.
+Now we do the prepping.
 We'll cluster on the predictors ABV, IBU, SRM, total number of hops, and total number of malts.

 ```r
 cluster_on <- c("abv", "ibu", "srm", "total_hops", "total_malt")